LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

    * Set the remote or local host in the configuration (e.g. 127.0.0.1)
    * Path to lamdaemon.pl, e.g. /srv/www/htdocs/lam/lib/lamdaemon.pl
+     If you installed a Debian or RPM package then the script may be located at /usr/share/ldap-account-manager/lib or /var/www/html/lam/lib.

 2. Set up sudo